ThosRTanner/notepad-pp-linter/README.md

   </messages>
 ```

-You don't have to specify all of the styles, but you must specify at least one!
+These are all optional, though if you do include a `<messages>` section, you must include at least one colour setting.